 Then and now, CTC has no argument with the call for frontline and disadvantaged communities to build power.
 But build power toward what?
 If ending fossil fuel subsidies is part of the solution, it needs to be said that “fossil fuel subsidies” as commonly defined — taxpayer-funded payouts or tax breaks such as the oil-depletion allowance — are dwarfed in the United States and most other industrial countries by the climate and health damages from extracting and burning fossil fuels.
 Which means that the real fossil fuel subsidy, as we point out on our Subsidies Reform page, is the absence of carbon pricing.

 The following September (2018) saw the “Solidarity to Solutions” action in San Francisco depicted in the earlier photograph.
 We reached out to one of the participants, just as we had, a year earlier, to one of the prime movers of the IEN/CJA manifesto.
 In both cases, our entreaties for dialogue were rebuffed.
 Tellingly, one party informed us, “We do not have the capacity for engaging deeply with individuals that are not rooted in an organization with accountability to a base of people — there may be other organizations who have that capacity, but we do not.”

-A superficial analysis of cap-and-trade hardens EJ opposition in California
+An incomplete analysis of cap-and-trade hardens EJ opposition in California

 Concurrently, in California, a research project examining the incidence of pollution from California’s carbon cap-and-trade law, AB 32, was adding to environmental justice campaigners’ antipathy to carbon pricing.